 - Reusable Session Task: Please refer Reusable Session in Informatica article

 For this example, we are going to create Non-reusable Session.
-In order to create Non-reusable Session in Informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter a unique name for the session.
+To create Non-reusable Session in Informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
+Here you have to choose the Session as Task type (default) and enter a unique name for the session.

-Once you click on the Create button, a new window called Mappings will be opened.
-Here we have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that we are selecting the mapping that we created earlier (in Step 3).
+Once you click on the Create button, a new window called Mappings will open.
+Here we have to select the Mapping you want to associate with this session.
+From the below screenshot, you can observe that we are choosing the Mapping that we created earlier (in Step 3).

-Although we have to configure sources, Target and some common properties, we are not going to explain them here.
-Please refer Session in Informatica article to understand the properties.
+Although we have to configure sources, Target, and some common properties, we are not going to explain them here.
+Please refer to Session in Informatica article to understand the properties.

-From the below screenshot you can observe that the Remove Duplicates Using Sorter Transformation in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot, you can observe that the Remove Duplicates Using Sorter Transformation in Informatica workflow is a valid one.
+Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.